bladepan/nodermi/README.md

 ## Features
 ### Plain Javascript
-You do not to inherit some special class to make your objects work remotely.
-However, if you want to return something to a remote site, *use callbacks*!
-Remember, modifications on properties will not be synchronized.
+You do not to inherit from some special class to make your objects work remotely.
+No IDL is needed, everything is dynamically generated.

 ### Automatic Remote Objects
 The objects you get from a remote method call are automatically remote objects.